MartinPankraz/LogServAccelerators/README.md

 - [Bruno REST client](https://www.usebruno.com/), or

-- Run the provided bash script
+- Run the provided bash scripts from your machine.

 > [!TIP]
 > Bruno collections can be migrated to Postman if needed.